 Here is how customers who use AccuPOS rate the system on major review websites:

 In positive reviews, users laud AccuPOS’ customer support staff and the software’s ease of use.
 Most negative reviews focus on glitches and bugs within the system that make it operate in unintended ways.
 For example, one user reported having issues running payments when they updated their sales tax information.
 Another says they had a very hard time importing their inventory catalogue from QuickBooks to AccuPOS.

 While AccuPOS may be the right choice for some businesses, it won’t be perfect for everyone.
 If you want a POS system with a slightly different feature set, here some top alternatives to AccuPOS to consider.

-The retail version of Square’s POS software comes with a nice feature set for only $60 per month.
+The retail version of Square’s POS software comes with a nice feature set that has a pricing plan with three options starting at $0 per month.
 You’ll get in-house payment processing; inventory, employee, and customer relationship management functions; a reporting suite; a wide range of integrations; and access to Square’s very popular POS hardware.
 Payment processing costs are 2.6% + $0.10 per transaction, and Square sells add-ons for a loyalty program, payroll platform, and marketing platform.